 - If the community and the ICANN Board Director cannot resolve the issue on the conference call, the Supporting Organizations and/or Advisory Committees must decide if they want to hold a Community Forum.
-This would be a one or two day event, possibly face-to-face, where the ICANN community would explore in detail the issue between the ICANN Board Director and the community and the potential avenues for resolution or action. - ➤ If two or more Supporting Organizations or Advisory Committees support holding a Community Forum within the 7-day period the Community Forum will be organized. - ➤ If the proposal to hold a Community Forum does not obtain the required support during the 7 days the escalation process terminates.
+This would be a one or two day event, possibly face-to-face, where the ICANN community would explore in detail the issue between the ICANN Board Director and the community and the potential avenues for resolution or action. - If two or more Supporting Organizations or Advisory Committees support holding a Community Forum within the 7-day period the Community Forum will be organized - If the proposal to hold a Community Forum does not obtain the required support during the 7 days the escalation process terminates

-Step 4.
+43 Step 4.
 Holding a Community Forum (15 days to organize and hold the event from the date of the decision to hold it)

-- The Community Forum would be planned for 1 to 2 days. - The Community Forum would be open to all interested participants and ICANN will provide support services.
+- It is expected that this will only involve remote participation methods such as teleconferences and Adobe Connect type meetings over a period of 1 or 2 days at most.
+Unless the timing allows participants to meet at a regularly scheduled ICANN meeting there is no expectation that participants will meet face to face.. - The Community Forum would be open to all interested participants and ICANN will provide support services.
 The ICANN Board Director that is the subject of the petition would be invited and expected to attend and be prepared to address the issues raised. - The purpose of the Community Forum is information-sharing (the rationale for the petition, etc.) and airing views on the petition by the community.

-Accordingly, any Supporting Organization or Advisory Committee may circulate in writing their preliminary views on the exercise of this community power. - The Community Forum will not make decisions nor seek consensus.
+Accordingly, any Supporting Organization or Advisory Committee may circulate in writing their preliminary views on the exercise of this community power - The Community Forum will not make decisions nor seek consensus.
 It will not decide whether to advance the petition to the decision stage.
-This decision is up to the Supporting Organizations and/or Advisory Committees to determine after the forum. - > The Community Forum should be managed/moderated in a fair and neutral manner. - Should the relevant Supporting Organizations or Advisory Committees determine a need for further deliberation, a second and third session of the Community Forum could be held.

-- > Staff will collect and publish a public record of the Forum(s), including all written submissions. - If the Empowered Community and the ICANN Board Director can resolve the issue in the Community Forum, the escalation process terminates.
+This decision is up to the Supporting Organizations and/or Advisory Committees to determine after the forum - The Community Forum should be managed/moderated in a fair and neutral manner - Should the relevant Supporting Organizations or Advisory Committees determine a need for further deliberation, a second and third session of the Community Forum could be held - Staff will collect and publish a public record of the Forum(s), including all written submissions - If the Empowered Community and the ICANN Board Director can resolve the issue in the Community Forum, the escalation process terminates.
 Note after this point this process cannot be used again by the community to remove this specific ICANN Board Director during its current term. - If the Empowered Community and the ICANN Board Director cannot resolve the issue, the community must decide if it wishes to take further action.